UniversalDependencies/docs/_gd/index.md

 #### Inversion structures
 The noun preceding it is an `obj` of it.

+### _agus_, _is_ and _'s'_

+* Usually these are `CCONJ` and are related to what they are conjoining with `cc`.
+* However if they are being used cosubordinatively, to introduce an adverbial phrase that looks like a `bi` clause where the verb has been elided, they are `SCONJ` and the relation is `mark`.
+* **Caution**: one eighth of ARCOSG is football commentary where the verb is routinely elided.
+In this case look at whether the events being related are sequential or simultaneous.
+If they are sequential, then _agus_ is a coordinating conjunction.
+If they are simultaneous then _agus_ is a subordinating conjunction.
+* In expressions like _fad 's_ and _o chionn 's_, then _'s_ has a `fixed` relation to the subordinating conjunction.
+* However in expressions like _corr is_ and _fiù 's_, where the word preceding it is a content word, then it is a coordinating conjunction and behaves as normal.

 ### _air ais_

 While _ais_ is tagged as _Nf_ in phrases like _air ais no air adhart_ there seems to be no good reason to treat the first half differently from the second half, so _air_ is `case` of _ais_ and _ais_ is the head and `obl` of whatever it is modifying.